Merligus/chat-app/README.md

 # chat-app
 Chat application where you can chat with other people of the same room specified.
 The application was developed using Node.js and socket.io and is available at [merligus-chat-app.herokuapp.com](https://merligus-chat-app.herokuapp.com).
-You can run as developer you must:
+In order to run as developer you must:

 1. Clone the repository
    ```sh